All plants need nourishment. Lawn grass and houseplants typically need a little help to grow their best. That’s where fertilizer comes in.

 To establish a fertilization program, a soil test should be performed first.
 The results will show the current pH levels of the nutrients and organic content and indicate necessary treatments to turn the plot into a productive garden.
 An annual soil test can provide a system of nutrient benchmarking that will help create an effective fertilization plan.

 The Advantages of Using Organic Fertilizer

-A residual effect of the beneficial microbes packaged into organic fertilizer is their ability to reproduce and work within the natural nutrient cycling system that makes this material available to plants.
+A residual effect of the beneficial microbes is their ability to reproduce and work within the natural nutrient cycling system.
 When managed well, an organic system increases the carbon content of the soil over time.
-The increased soil carbon, in the form of humus, increases the efficiency of fertilizer.
-It absorbs water and nutrients that would otherwise runoff and makes them available to plants.
+The increased soil carbon, in the form of humus, enhances fertilizer efficiency by absorbing water and nutrients that would otherwise runoff.

 - Organic fertilizer feeds plants at a naturally slow, steady rate.